ybot1122/graphql-sandbox/README.md

+# GraphQL Sandbox
+Personal project to play with graphQL related capabilities.

-# Create React App
+# Startup:

-This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.
+- Check package.json "engines" for supported node version
+- `npm i`
+- use `npm start` to run the app and `npm run express:local` to run the express/graphql server

-## Available Scripts
+## Other Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.
-You may also see any lint errors in the console.

-### `npm run express:local`

-Runs the express server locally on port 3001.

 ### `npm test`